Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Studentized Statistic and Asymptotic Theory

 Let $Z_1,Z_2,Z_3$ be three independent copies of $Z$, then HSIC of $Z$ with itself is given by

-which can be viewed as a generalization of distance variance.
-It is trivial that $X =^d Y =^d Z$ under the null.
+{ With $\cv_k^2(X,Y)$ being a generalization of distance covariance, we can also view $\cv_k^2(Z)$ as a generalization of distance variance of $Z$.} It is trivial that $X =^d Y =^d Z$ under the null.
 Furthermore, the variance of $L_{n,m}^k$ under the null can be written in terms of $\cv_k^2(Z)$.